boots-edu/textbook/source/text/8-testing/testing.md

 # Next Step

-Next we'll learn how to write tests is Jest [Testing in Jest &raquo;](../8-testing/jest.md)
+Next we'll learn how to write tests is Jest [Testing in Jest](../8-testing/jest.md)